mukeshtiwari/Assignment/README.md

 1. Hash based scheme (HMAC)
 2. Discrete logarithm (Pedersen's Commitment)

-In HMAC based solution (Ped.hs file), I have defined two functions.
+In HMAC based solution (Lib.hs file), I have defined two functions.

 1. ```generateCommitment``` which generates commitment (blob) by taking a random bytes and card as input and returns SHA256 hash of random